 The opportunities for community involvement within the school are many and varied.
-The following activities provide opportunities for residents to become involved with the district and in our schools.
+The following represent opportunities for residents to become involved with the district and in the schools.

-- 1. Classroom Volunteer: Volunteer help is always encouraged and welcomed in our schools.
+1. Classroom Volunteer: Volunteer help is always encouraged and welcome in the schools.
 Parent volunteers often seem to drop as children advance through the grades, although the need for volunteers continues for all grades.
-Interested parent and community members can contact Lorre Stange, Principal, at 984-6123 for further information. - 2.
-School Site Council: The council serves as a primary vehicle for parent/community/staff dialogue.
+Interested parent and community members can contact Lorre Stange, Principal, at 984-6123 for further information.

+- 2. School Site Council: The council serves as a primary vehicle for parent/community/staff dialogue.
 Their responsibilities are defined by state mandates.
 This advisory council ensures that the school's Single School Plan is being implemented and assesses periodically the effectiveness of each program.
 The site council meets on the first Tuesday of each month during the school year.
 Interested residents should contact the school principal, Lorre Stange at 984-6123. - 3.
-Indian Education Advisory Council: The Indian Education Parent Advisory Committee meets annually at the Cahto Tribal Center or the Family Resource Center.
-This council advises the coordinator of the Indian Education program, Title VII, to ensure Indian children receive educational support as well as support in improving self-concept, cultural awareness and respect.
-Interested residents may contact the program coordinator, Lorre Stange at 984-6123.

-- 4. Healthy Start: The Healthy Start Family Resource Center is in its fifteenth year of operation.
+Indian Education Advisory Council: The Indian Education Parent Advisory Committee meets annually at the Tribal Resource Center.
+This council advises the coordinator of the Indian Education programs, Title VII, to ensure Indian children receive educational support as well as support in improving self-concept, cultural awareness and respect.
+Interested residents may contact the program coordinator, Lorre Stange at 984-6123. - 4.
+Healthy Start: The Healthy Start Family Resource Center is in its fifteenth year of operation.
 The program is sustained through multiple funding sources and provides services to students, families and community members.
 Current projects are in the areas of access to health care, economic development, capacity building, community education, multi-agency coordination and partnership development.
 For more information contact the Family Resource Center at 984-8089. - 5.
 Laytonville Unified School District Board Meetings: School Board meetings are always open to the public with agendas posted 72 hours in advance for regular Board meetings.
 Meetings are generally held on the first Thursday of each month.
 Public input and attendance are encouraged.
 Contact the district office at 984-6414 for more information. - 6.
 District Advisory Committee: This committee is comprised of representatives from throughout the school district.
 The purpose of the committee is to advise the school board on various shared decision making topics such as the budget, school calendar and other school policies.
 Meetings are held once a month on the fourth Tuesday. - 7.
-Wellness Committee: Meets as needed to develop and promote district wide health, nutrition and physical education activities.
-This committee serves as a subcommittee of the District Advisory Committee (DAC).
+Wellness Committee: Meets on an as-needed basis to develop and promote district-wide health, nutrition and physical education activities.
+This committee serves as a subcommittee of the District Advisory Committee (DAC). - 8.
+Book Fair and Family Nights: Two book fairs are held each year; one in early December and the other in May.
+Volunteers are always needed to help.
+Each year there are numerous outreach activities held for students and their parents; these include Family Math Night, Family Reading Night, the Elocution Contest and a performing arts talent show.
+These events are enjoyed by all who attend.